Catching disease early can make all the difference

 Anchor: It’ll pop back to the last one.
 Ok.
 That’s ok.
 Yeah.

 Doctor: Well, this is what we don’t want.
-So, basically, there’s an image that shows that shows, like you know, basically the small lung nodule.
-We identify those, we keep a close eye on them in short intervals and if they change it we will pull the trigger on having that diagnosed with a biopsy, and you know, move towards treatment.
+So, basically, there’s an image that shows that shows basically the small lung nodule.
+We identify those, we keep a close eye on them in short intervals and if they change we will pull the trigger on having that diagnosed with a biopsy, and you know, move towards treatment.
 What can happen if you don’t do this screening examination is that you know patients don’t present until they have some sort of symptoms which can be a bloody cough or pain.
 At this point often, unfortunately, the horse is kinda out of the barn, and the disease may already be systemic and the prognosis is not going to be as good as if you were to catch it early.

-Anchor: Goodness, so at this point, you know I won’t use the words too late, but at this point, something could have happened earlier with a screening.
+Anchor: Goodness, so at this point, you know I won’t use the words “too late,” but at this point, something could have happened earlier with a screening.